lavet13/iba-frontend/readme.md

 [preamble]: https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/src/fast-refresh.ts#L30

 ## Planning:
+- Invalidation and optimistic updates using useMutation
 - Disable retry only for specific status code
-- Refresh token and access token
-- Invalidation and optimistic updates using useMutation
 - Query Key Factory
 - Subscribe to creation of wb-order and showing it in the wb-orders table?????
 - implement search by phone or phoneWb or `ФИО`